This post about my MacKenzie-Childs Christmas tablescape is sponsored by MacKenzie-Childs. All thoughts and opinions are my own.

 Step 4: Fill In the Table

 You have the three major things, so let’s start filling in some space!
-Red is a natural choice for napkins so we add four of those, some gold flatware, the MacKenzie-Childs Courtly Check Wine Glasses, and Santa Nutcracker Stackable Mugs.
+Red is a natural choice for napkins so we add four of those, some gold (or vintage silver) flatware, the MacKenzie-Childs Courtly Check Wine Glasses, and Santa Nutcracker Stackable Mugs.
 I always have options for glassware because not everybody drinks and someone may prefer coffee with the meal.
 The stackable mugs have Santa on the front but the Courtly Check on the back so they blend in.
 The final piece is the Santa Nutcracker Cookie Plate.
 I use this on all holiday tables for cookies but also for bread, appetizers, or charcuterie.

-Of course this wasn’t my first introduction to the brand.
+Of course, this wasn’t my first introduction to the brand.
 MacKenzie-Childs most well-known piece is their Courtly Check Tea Kettle.
 If you watch Keeping Up With the Kardashians, you probably have seen it in their kitchens.
-My grandmother had one of these teapots for years and remember if being a staple in her kitchen.
+My grandmother had one of these teapots for years and remember it being a staple in her kitchen.
 When she died it was passed down to my mom, and now I see it at her house.

 Having that memory in the back of my mind, inspired me when I was decorating my house and figuring out my design style.
 I always gravitate toward black and white Courtly Check because it reminds me of home.
 I’m looking forward to collecting my own MacKenzie-Childs pieces and passing them down to a daughter or niece one day!

 What an amazing tablescape!
 That deer is incredible!

 MacKenzie-Childs is totally my favorite!
 You nailed this entire tablescape!

 What a beautiful tablescape!
 Thank you for sharing how to decor it!